 The unanimous board rejection comes a month after the airport operator turned down an initial bid from the Sydney Aviation Alliance (SAA), a consortium of Australian investors IFM Investors and QSuper and U.S.-based Global Infrastructure Partners.

-Record-low interest rates have prompted pension funds and their investment managers to chase higher yields, leading to recent asset purchases from Telstra Corp and Qube Holdings.
+Record-low interest rates have prompted pension funds and their investment managers to chase higher yields.

-Sydney Airport is Australia’s only listed airport operator and a purchase would be a long-term bet on the travel sector.
-The city’s lockdown will run at least two more weeks after a rise in COVID-19 infections.
+Sydney Airport is Australia’s only listed airport operator and a purchase would be a long-term bet on the travel sector which has been battered by the pandemic.

 Australia’s international border remains closed and Sydney is in its eighth week of lockdown after an outbreak of the Delta variant of COVID-19.

 Nevertheless, analysts and investors believe there is scope for a higher price given the strong long-term outlook for the airport operator.

 Macquarie’s analysts said that given the high value of the property within Sydney Airport and low interest rates, a valuation of A$8.75 was obtainable.